My latest endeavor involves hacking

 on servers provided by wordpress.com.
 With the .org version, WordPress (the application) and your

 content are stored on a server you provide.
-Because WordPress (the company) maintains control of
+Because WordPress (the organization) maintains control of

 WordPress (the application) only functions one way.
 Because you have control of your server, the